 “Do you still possess the mandrake root?
 I was told you lost it.
 You gave my sister a promise.
 You agreed to pay her the price for getting it back,” she taunted me.

-“I’d pay any price to get back the Gift,” I said
+“I’d pay any price to get it back,” I said

 The other woman was cupping her breasts as the moon-bed revolved.
 I heard her small moans of pleasure.